 - Satiety of low carb entrees – Average.
 I was full after eating two of their bunless breakfast sandwiches.

 - Taste of low carb entrees – Fair.
 I enjoyed their bunless chorizo & egg breakfast sandwich but the bunless ham & egg breakfast sandwich was too dry for my tastes.

 - Price / value of low carb entrees – Below average.
 I spent $9.50 for two bunless breakfast sandwiches.
-This is about a 50% higher price than the breakfast sandwiches I’ve purchased at McDonald’s and Burger King.
+This is about a 50% higher price than the low carb breakfast sandwiches I purchased at McDonald’s and Burger King.

 - Ordering experience – Above average.
 The Starbucks cashier was patient and accommodating when I had questions about the menu and special ordered bunless breakfast sandwiches.
 My only criticism is that they served the bunless breakfast sandwiches in little paper bags which made them hard to eat because the cheese was sticking to the inside of the bag.

-Overall, I was able to get a low carb breakfast at Starbucks and stick to my diet, but I wouldn’t recommend it as a planned stop for a low carb eater.
+Overall, I was able to get a Starbucks low carb breakfast and stick to my diet, but I wouldn’t recommend it as a planned stop for a low carb eater.

 What you should order

 If you’re looking for low carb Starbucks drink suggestions, I want to kindly direct you to Peace, Love, and Low Carb’s post here.
 Kyndra gives better recommendations than I can, as I don’t drink caffeinated beverages and I’m allergic to coffee.

 For breakfast food, I recommend two bunless Spicy Chorizo, Monterey Jack & Egg Breakfast Sandwiches and eat them there.
 If you take them to-go, they put them in little paper bags which get messy thanks to the cheese sticking to the insides.